-- 6200.
-Urban Geography (3).
-An intensive study of the location, character and growth of urban centers, with special attention to their interior patterns of land use and cultural development.
-May be taught concurrently with GEOG 4200. - 6300.
-Population Geography (3).
-Study of population growth, change, and redistribution at regional, national and global scales.
-Topics include theoretical perspectives, data sources, fertility, mortality, migration, aging, urbanization, household dynamics, and sustainability. - 6340.
-Cartography (3).
+- 6840.
+Cartography with Lab (3).
 This course is an introduction to mapping sciences and arts.
-Topics covered include the basics in mapping (scale, spatial reference systems, and projections), data acquisition and organization, key techniques for thematic mapping, and the principles of cartographic abstraction and design. - 6350.
-Introduction to Geographic Information System (3).
-GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, GPS and GIS, remote sensing analysis, overlay operations, map making, spatial statistics and predictive modeling, attribute queries, spatial gueries, and GIS output. - 6400.
-Economic Geography (3).
-Investigation of factors influencing the geography of contemporary economic activity; including human capital, the built environment, transportation, communications, international trade, and natural resources. - 6430.
-Python Scripting for GIS (3).
-Pr., GEOG 6340, GEOG 6350, GEOG 6450.
-This course provides students using geographic information systems (GIS) the skills necessary to write script in Python program language to accomplish repetitive or iterative tasks and statistical calculations. - 6450.
-Advanced Geography Information System (3).
-Pr., GEOG 6350.
-Geographic Information Systems and Science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis, and GIS output. - 6455.
-GIS and Urban Studies with Laboratory (3).
-Pr., GEOG 6340, GEOG 6350, GEOG 6450.
-A course in GIS applications in urban and community management, economic development, education, elections, districting, housing and property evaluation, transit and transportation, land use and sustainability, crime analysis, emergency management, public works, utilities, and growth modeling. - 6460.
-Remote Sensing and GPS Applications in GIS (3).
-Pr., GEOG 6340, GEOG 6350, GEOG 6450.
+Topics covered include the basics in mapping (scale, spatial reference systems, and projections), data acquisition and organization, key techniques for thematic mapping, and the principles of cartographic abstraction and design. - 6850.
+Introduction to Geographic Information Systems with Lab (3).
+GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, GPS and GIS, remote sensing analysis, overlay operations, map making, spatial statistics and predictive modeling, attribute queries, spatial queries, and GIS output. - 6870.
+Geographic Information Systems for Health Professionals with Lab (3).
+This course exposes students to methods and theory in geographic information systems (GIS) as applied to the geo-spatial distribution of wellness and healthcare.
+The course also investigates relationships between humans, diseases, healthcare providers, and physical environments. - 6890.
+Applied Research in Geographic Information Science and Systems with Lab (3).
+This is the capstone course for students seeking certification in GIS.
+The course provides an opportunity for students to demonstrate knowledge derived from four basic courses in GIS.
+Students design a major research project that incorporates topics relating to science of spatial analysis. - 6910.
+Advanced Geographic Information Systems with Lab (3).
+Pr., GEOG 6840.
+Geographic Information Systems and Science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis, and GIS output. - 6920.
+Python Scripting for Geographic Information Systems with Lab (3).
+Pr., GEOG 6340 or GEOG 6840, and GEOG 6350 or GEOG 6850.
+This course provides students using geographic information systems (GIS) the skills necessary to write script in Python program language to accomplish repetitive or iterative tasks and statistical calculations. - 6930.
+GIS and Urban Studies with Lab (3).
+A course in GIS applications in urban and community management, economic development, education, elections, districting, housing and property evaluation, transit and transportation, land use and sustainability, crime analysis, emergency management, public works, utilities, and growth modeling. - 6940.
+Remote Sensing (3).
+Pr., GEOG 6340 or GEOG 6840, or GEOG 6850.
 This course is an introduction to remote sensing technology.
-Lectures and lab exercises cover the basic theoretical and technical aspects of various remote sensing platforms and their integration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment. - 6465.
-Spatial Statistics for GIS Professionals (3).
-Pr., GEOG 6340, GEOG 6350, GEOG 6450.
+Lectures and lab exercises cover the basic theoretical and technical aspects of various remote sensing platforms and their integration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment. - 6950.
+Spatial Statistics for GIS (3).Pr., GEOG 6350 or GEOG 6850.
 This course informs the student on methods and theory for quantitative analysis within the geographic information systems (GIS) environment.
-The statistical methods taught in this course will enable the student to characterize geo- spatial distributions of geographic features and entities and verify casual relationships. - 6470.
-3D and Raster GIS with Laboratory (3).
-Pr., GEOG 6340, GEOG 6350, GEOG 6450.
+The statistical methods taught in this course will enable the student to characterize geo-spatial distributions of geographic features and entities and verify casual relationships. - 6960.
+3D And Raster Surfaces in Geographic Information Systems with Lab (3).
+Pr., GEOG 6840, GEOG 6850, and GEOG 6910.
 The methods, theory, and applications employed to develop 3D objects in the GIS environment.
-This course covers raster conversion of vector data, grid surface, terrain and hydrological modeling, statistical surfaces, view-shed analyses, distance and density surfaces, and 3D or 4D visualizations.
+This course covers raster conversion of vector data, grid surface, terrain and hydrological modeling, statistical surfaces, view-shed analyses, distance and density surfaces, and 3D or 4D visualizations. - 6970.
+Special Topics in Geographic Information Systems (1-3).
+Pr., permission of instructor.
+An intensive examination of selected topics from a geographical perspective.
+Topics announced prior to the beginning of each semester.
+May be repeated for a maximum of 6 hours credit.